linode/docs/docs/applications/cloud-storage/tahoe-lafs-on-debian-9.md

 ## Add Tahoe-LAFS Storage Nodes to the Grid

-Although the process can be automated, so you can easily expand your storage pool, it's recommended you set up your first node manually to get a better understanding of how things work and where certain files are located.
+Although the process can be automated so that you can easily expand your storage pool, it's recommended you set up your first node manually to get a better understanding of how things work and where certain files are located.
 The initial steps from the "Before You Begin" section apply here as well.
 Don't forget to `apt-get update && apt-get upgrade` before continuing.

 {: .note}
 >